Wang-qing-yang/Wang-qing-yang/README.md

 - 👋 Hi, I’m @Wang-qing-yang
-- A Student Majoring in Automation & A Open Source beginner.
+- A Student Majoring in Automation & An Open Source beginner.
 - 👀 I am looking for an opportunity to participate in open source
 - 🌱 I’m currently studying in Nanjing, China.
 - 📫 Anytime & Anywhere on qywang2000@qq.com